SonarSource/sonar-scanning-examples/swift-coverage/README.md

             -Dsonar.coverageReportPaths=sonarqube-generic-coverage.xml
 ```

-### Using xccov (not recommended)
+### Using xccov (line and branch coverage)

 The `xccov` command line tool is an option for viewing Xcode coverage data and is more straightforward to use than the older `llvm-cov` tool.

-With the script `xccov-to-sonarqube-generic.sh`, you can convert Xcode test results stored in `*.xcresult` folders to the [SonarQube generic test coverage format](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/test-coverage/generic-test-data).
-Note that this script is subject to changes and may not work in the future.
-I highly recommend using [Slather](https://github.com/SlatherOrg/slather) instead, which is far more mature, well-maintained, and well-documented.
+With the script `xccov-to-sonarqube-generic.sh`, you can convert Xcode test results stored in `*.xcresult` folders to the [SonarQube generic test coverage format](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/test-coverage/generic-test-data), including `branchesToCover` / `coveredBranches` from xccov subranges (`column`, `length`, `execution count`).
+Note that this script is an example and may need updates for future Xcode releases.

 First, locate the Xcode test result folder (`*.xcresult`).
 Then use it as a parameter to the script converting the coverage data to the SonarQube format, as in the following example: